Jimmyboy-dev/PeepoSings/README.md

 ![Peepo Sings](docs/meta.png)

-> Currently not ready.
-I'm working on this when I can b/c I need this functionality :)
+## Currently non-functional.
+Development is on hiatus as I work on future projects.

 Current Features: